apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 able to produce a logout response for the service provider once the single logout sequence has completed.
 Additionally, logout requests are no longer sent to the original service provider which initiated the single logout flow.

+### OpenID Connect Logout

+Logout requests handled by OpenID Connect authentication flows can now properly redirect to a requested URL via `post_logout_redirect_uri` provided `id_token_hint` is specified, and the logout URL is authorized for the relying party.

 ### Okta SDK v2

 CAS is now using the Okta SDK v2 mainly used to handle the integration between CAS and Okta for authentication and attribute resolution.